mozilla-services/tecken/docs/symbolication.rst

 So, as a full example, ``["wntdll.pdb", "D74F79EB1F8D4A45ABCD2F476CCABACC2"]`` becomes ``https://s3-us-west-2.amazonaws.com/org.mozilla.crash-stats.symbols-public/v1/wntdll.pdb/D74F79EB1F8D4A45ABCD2F476CCABACC2/wntdll.sym``.

-The ``version`` key needs to be a 4.
-This might change in the future as the symbolication server changes.
-For now, just set it to ``4``.

 The ``stacks`` part is a list of lists, also known as "an array of stack traces".
 Each stack trace is a list of "frames".
 Each frame is a 2-D tuple of